Astrak00/tfg-report/toto.md

 ## Todo
 - [ ] Add a section in the state-of-the-art talking about CUDA and openGL (massive parallelism)
-- [ ] ?
-Add a section in the implementation talking about the python script for energy measurements from powermetrics
+- [x] Add a section in the implementation talking about the python script for energy measurements from powermetrics
 - [x] Add a section in the implementation talking about the Makefile and compilation
 - [x] Finish Section 4 and 4.1 chapter introduction and general program design respectively
 - [x] Add a section on evaluation talking about the flags used to compiled the C++ code and make some graphs